-Intuitively, there is a direct correlation in practice growth with an increase in marketing.
-This includes campaigns such as patient referrals, postcards, digital exposure with audience geotargeting, and capitalizing on your unique selling proposition.
+Intuitively, there is a direct correlation between practice growth with an increase in marketing.
+This includes campaigns such as patient referrals, postcards, digital exposure with audience geotargeting and capitalizing on your unique selling proposition.

-Any talk of budget should include evaluating expenses, such as supply and lab costs, while still maintaining quality.
+Any talk of budgeting should include evaluating expenses, such as supply and lab costs, while still maintaining quality.
 Leverage your buying power by negotiating price and terms and bidding out your business to encourage competition among suppliers and labs.
-Also consider ordering in bulk or simply scaling back on occasional-use items.
+Also, consider ordering in bulk or simply scaling back on occasional-use items.

 Focus on quality